Who We Are

 Broad spectrum experience in program development, a deep knowledge of the local community, and proven expertise in private/public collaborations are among the many skills that make Martha a crucial part of our team.
 A founding board member of A2Ethics, her most visible role is that of official time keeper at our annual, pleasantly rowdy Big Ethical Question Slam.
 With her prodigious whistling skill, she keeps contestants within their time limits—and our ethical boundaries.

-A specialist in mediation and organizational learning, JoAnna began her career as a senior administrator at Kings County Medical Center and Cornell University.
-A graduate of Brooklyn College of the City University of New York, since moving to Ann Arbor more than 30 years ago, she has designed and implemented team training and learning programs for business, industry and other organizations throughout Wayne and Washtenaw Counties for the University of Michigan, Eastern Michigan University and Washtenaw Community College.
-Along the way, JoAnna earned her master's degree in social work from the University of Michigan.
-She is currently a community mediator with the Dispute Resolution Center (DRC) in Ann Arbor and the Wayne Mediation Center in Dearborn.
-She is also a principal with BDL Mediation, a private practice based in Ann Arbor.
-And by the way, JoAnna wants everyone to understand that she is currently owned by her three year old and quite spunky and beautiful cocker spaniel, Abbey.
+A specialist in mediation and organizational learning, JoAnna began her career in leading administrative roles at Kings County Medical Center, in Brooklyn NY, the State of New Jersey Division of Public Welfare and Cornell University.
+JoAnna is a graduate of Brooklyn College of the City University of New York and earned her MSW at the University of Michigan.
+Since moving to Ann Arbor more than 35 years ago, she has designed and implemented team training , learning and coaching programs for business, industry and other organizations throughout Wayne and Washtenaw Counties for the University of Michigan, Eastern Michigan University and Washtenaw Community College.
+She is currently retired as a community mediator with the Dispute Resolution Center (DRC) in Ann Arbor and the Wayne Mediation Center in Dearborn and with BDL Mediation.
+JoAnna is married, has two grown sons and four fabulous granddaughters and is currently owned by her five year old and quite spunky cocker spaniel, Abbey.

 Jeanine DeLay, President

 As the organization’s principal founder and current president, Jeanine inhabits many roles—serving as director of strategic planning, educational outreach and fundraising.
 She excels at translating big—and sometimes quirky—ideas into sustainable programs.
 She also serves as the primary spokesperson of A2Ethics.
+Jeanine also serves as a member of the National High School Ethics Bowl steering committee, located at the University of North Carolina Parr Center for Ethics.
 She received her master’s degree from the University of Virginia in political philosophy.

 Jane graduated from the University of Michigan’s Ross School of Business with a degree in Business Administration.
 For the past 31 years, she has worked for Ford Motor Company, where she currently serves as a Treasury Project Manager.
 In that capacity, she oversees the development of a Global Treasury Management system to support all aspects of the company’s Treasury requirements.
 Her expertise over the years has enabled her to become an industry expert.
 She has been a frequent speaker at Treasury Management conferences around the world.
 A longtime resident of Ann Arbor, Jane has served on numerous nonprofit boards in capacities ranging from member volunteer to President of the organization.
 She has also been an active and energetic volunteer within the community.
 Among the many groups that have benefited from her time and energy are Huron High School and Perry Nursery School, where she has chaired various committees and worked on projects that primarily focused on establishing solid financial planning in the areas of investment, auditing, and pension funding for the organizations.